babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ReviewLogs.rst

 .. rubric:: Attendee list

 * Meeting is a task you can assign project resources.
 * A possibility to assign work to some attendees (project resources).
 So meeting works of these attendees are booked in the project.
+* Ability to assign to a meeting a resource or a contact or a user not member of the project team

 * More detail about how assigned project resources, see: :ref:`assignment-section` section.

 .. rubric:: Other attendees